npm/rfcs/accepted/0000-debug-command.md

 npm debug
 ~~~

-1. run the run-script referred to by some `script.debug` property when present in `package.json`
+1. GIVEN a `script.debug` property is present in `package.json`
+   - THEN run the run-script similar to how `npm start` would run `script.start`.
+END.
+   - ELSE continue
+1. GIVEN a `bin` property is present in `package.json`
-1. launch a debug session for the script referred to by the `bin` property when present in `package.json` using `node --inspect-brk <bin-script>`
+   - THEN launch a debug session for the script referred to by the `bin` property using `node --inspect-brk <bin-script> <script-argv>`.
+END.
+   - ELSE continue
+1. GIVEN a `main` property is present in `package.json`
-1. launch a debug session for the script referred to by the `main` property when present in `package.json` using `node --inspect-brk <main-script>`
+   - THEN launch a debug session for the script referred to by the `bin` property using `node --inspect-brk <main-script> <script-argv>`.
+END.
+   - ELSE continue
-1. fail with an `npm ERR!` otherwise.
+1. EXIT with an `npm ERR!`.
+END.

 *Algorithm 2*